IanQS/pTensor/README.md

 # pTensor

-pTensor is a wrapper around the [PALISADE](https://gitlab.com/palisade/palisade-development) library, which is a general-purpose lattice cryptography library. pTensor composes relevant functions from PALISADE to create a [numpy-like](https://numpy.org/) interface for use in encrypted machine learning.
+pTensor is a wrapper around the [OpenFHE](git@github.com:openfheorg/openfhe-development.git), which is a general-purpose lattice cryptography library.
+The original name, `pTensor`, was because this was a wrapper around the [PALISADE](https://gitlab.com/palisade/palisade-development) library. `pTensor` composes relevant functions from PALISADE to create a [numpy-like](https://numpy.org/) interface for use in encrypted machine learning.

+# Caveats

+Although I am affiliated with `Duality`, this product is NOT.
+In no way is this product their responsibility and any complaints should be directed to me at [ptensor@iq.anonaddy.me](mailto:ptensor@iq.anonaddy.me)

 ## Features